Alternative

 Overview

 Heroku is strong for hosted dynos and add-ons.
 Better-PaaS is for developers who want a lighter self-hosted platform: push code from Git, run apps as Docker containers, route traffic through Caddy, and keep apps, secrets, and data on infrastructure they control.
-This page is written as a practical reference, not just a keyword landing page: it covers search intent, setup considerations, operational tradeoffs, and the next internal docs to read before deploying.

 Better-PaaS fits teams that want the Heroku-style workflow without handing the runtime to a hosted provider.
 It is especially useful for small products, internal tools, homelab services, and client apps that should stay on a VPS or private server.